 The following table sets forth certain information as of July 31, 2004, except where otherwise noted, concerning the principal amount of debentures beneficially owned by each selling security holder and the number of shares of common stock that may be offered from time to time by each selling security holder under this prospectus.
 The information is based on information provided by or on behalf of the selling security holders.
 The number of shares of common stock issuable upon conversion of the debentures shown in the table below assumes conversion of the full amount of debentures held by each holder at an initial conversion rate of 41.0627 per \$1,000 of principal amount at maturity of debentures surrendered.
 This conversion rate is subject to adjustments in certain circumstances.
-Because the selling security holders may offer all or some portion of the debentures or the common stock issuable upon conversion of the debentures, we have assumed for purposes of the table below that the selling security holders will sell all of the debentures and all of the common stock issuable upon conversion of the debentures offered by this prospectus.
-In addition, the selling security holders identified below may have sold, transferred or otherwise disposed of all or a portion of their debentures since the date on which they provided the information regarding their debentures in transactions exempt from the registration requirements of the Securities Act.
+Because the selling security holders may offer all or some portion of the debentures or the common stock issuable upon conversion of the debentures, we have assumed for purposes of the table below that the selling security holders will sell all of the debentures and all of the common stock issuable upon conversion of the debentures in transactions of the debentures of the registration requirements of the Securities Act.
 Information about the selling security holders may change over time.
 Any changed information given to us by the selling security holders will be set forth in prospectus supplements if and when necessary.
 As of June 30, 2004, we had \$150,000,000 in principal amount of the debentures and 46,751,213 shares of common stock outstanding.
 The common shares outstanding includes exchangeable shares which were issued on September 6, 2002 by Jaldi, our Canadian subsidiary, to its shareholders in connection with our Jaldi asset acquisition.
-The exchangeable shares have characteristics es
+The exchangeable shares have characteristics essentially equivalent to Pixelworks common stock.